ChrisBooth360/bookmark-application/README.md

 * This file extends the TypeScript configuration for building the application.
 ### TypeScript Configuration (tsconfig.json)
 * This file contains TypeScript compiler options for the project.

-## Getting Started
-1. Clone the repository:

-`git clone <repository_url>`

-2. Install dependencies:

-`cd <project_directory>`
-`yarn install`

-3. Configure environment variables:
-* Create a .env file for development and a .env.test file for testing.
-* Define the DATABASE_URL and JWT_SECRET variables in both files.

-4. Start the development database (PostgreSQL) using Docker Compose:
-* yarn db: